nimaksajdlkj/nerdminer-plus-V4.0/README.md

 ---

 ### 🎉 Success!
 The miner will reboot and connect to your home Wi-Fi.
-When the **Wi-Fi icon** stays solid and the **Hashrate (up to 740 KH/s)** starts updating, you are officially mining!
+When the **Wi-Fi icon** stays solid and the **Hashrate (up to 740 KH/s)** starts updating, your miner is successfully online and mining!